Joe Biden’s Viral Quote About Marijuana Is From 2010

 — Marijuana Moment (@MarijuanaMoment) April 25, 2019

-Per CNBC, 61 percent of Americans, and 76 percent of Americans, believe that marijuana should be legal.
-This indicates that attitudes towards that drug have softended considerably since the 1980s, when all-out drug prohibition was the consensus attitude of the federal government.
+Per CNBC, 61 percent of Americans believe that marijuana should be legal.
+This indicates that attitudes towards that drug have softened considerably since the 1980s when all-out drug prohibition was the consensus attitude of the federal government.

 Some social media users- including David Simon, the co-creator of The Wire – said that they had taken down retweets referencing the tweet about Biden upon realizing that the quote was from 2010.

-The episode indicates that Biden’s longetivity in politics, and his worldview being shaped by the attitudes and consensus of a different time, is an issue that may come up more than once as his presidential candidacy ramps up.
+The episode indicates that Biden’s longevity in politics, and his worldview being shaped by the attitudes and consensus of a different time, is an issue that may come up more than once as his presidential candidacy ramps up.